-According to a new study conducted by the U.S. Census Bureau, nearly one out of 5 people with annual incomes of $50,000 to $75,000 now use their cell phone as their primary home Internet connection.
+According to a new study conducted by the U.S. Census Bureau, nearly one out of five people with annual incomes of $50,000 to $75,000 now use their cell phone as their primary home internet connection.

 How to use your phone’s data at home

 The simplest way to use your phone to access content at home is to connect your smartphone to your TV through a Micro HDMI cable.
 You’ll want to get one with a long cord, in order for you to be able to access your phone from wherever you’re sitting and still be connected to your TV.

 If you have an Android device and a Roku Streaming Stick, you can also display your Android screen on your TV.

 To do this, enable screen mirroring in your Roku settings and casting on your Android device, then click on the streaming icon that pops up on your phone or tablet to start viewing on the big screen.